Casing string: Background

-Casing is run to protect or isolate formations adjacent to the wellbore.
-It is generally not possible to drill a well through all of the formations from surface (or the seabed) to the target depth in one hole-size section.
+Casing is used to protect or isolate formations adjacent to the wellbore.
+It is generally not possible to drill a well through all of the formations from the surface (or the seabed) to the target depth in one hole-size section.
 For example, fresh-water-bearing zones (usually found only near the surface) must be protected soon after being penetrated.
-The well is therefore drilled in sections, with each section of the well being sealed off by lining the inside of the borehole with steel pipe, known as casing, and filling the annular space (or at least the lower portion) between this casing string and the borehole wall with cement.
+The well is therefore drilled in sections, with each section of the well sealed off by lining the inside of the borehole with steel pipe (casing), and filling the annular space (or at least the lower portion) between this casing string and the borehole wall with cement.
 Then drilling commences on the subsequent hole section, necessarily with a smaller bit diameter that will pass through the newly installed casing.

-A liner is a casing string that does not extend to the surface, being hung instead from a liner hanger set inside of the previous casing string but usually within about 300 ft of its bottom.
-Other than the obvious cost savings, the liner installation allows larger drill pipe or production tubing to be used in the upper portions of the well.
-(A disadvantage is the occasional difficulty in effecting a pressure seal by squeeze cementing the casing-liner overlap zone.)
+A liner is a casing string that does not extend to the surface, instead being hung from a liner hanger set inside the previous casing string, usually within about 300 ft of its bottom.
+Besides the cost savings, the liner installation allows larger drill pipe or production tubing to be used in the upper portions of the well.
+(A disadvantage is the occasional difficulty in creating a pressure seal by squeeze cementing the casing-liner overlap zone.)

 Depending on the conditions encountered (e.g., zones of differing formation pressure gradients), three or four casing strings may be required to reach the target depth.
 The cost of the casing can constitute 20-30% of the total cost of the well, and failure can be catastrophic.
-Great care must therefore be taken when designing an economic casing programme that will meet the requirements of the well.
+Therefore, great care must be taken when designing an economic casing program that meets the requirements of the well.